Code-Institute-Submissions/SabihaAfroze-MP2/testing.md

 2. [W3C CSS Validation Service](https://validator.w3.org/#validate_by_input) for CSS I inserted the code into the validator via direct input.
 No errors were were found upon final check.

 # Manual Testing
 Tests taken on Desktop & also mobile devices although some colors diifer from desktop to mobile.
+The background video starts a little bit late than other elements in every device.

 All steps on desktop were repeated in browsers: Firefox, Chrome and Internet explorer.
-In internet explorer the background color I have used for quotes and other pages seems very light.
+In Firefox the memory game's cards front face are not adjusted for some reason.

 Furher Testing
 Asked fellow students, friends and family to look at the site on their devices and give feedback if they encountered any issues.Some children are playing the games spontaneously.